-In all my years of teaching and mentoring teachers, one of the most damaging things I have been told (or heard others being told) is “all you have to do is… ” Not only is this a really dismissive comment, but it is also often followed by information that is either not at all helpful or only helpful to a very specific situation.
-If you have reached out for help and heard these words, it is likely you ended up feeling unsupported and no closer to solving the problem you were struggling with.
+In all my years of teaching and mentoring teachers, one of the most damaging things I have been told (or heard others being told) is “all you have to do is… ” Not only is this an extremely dismissive comment, but it is also often followed by information that is either not at all helpful or only helpful to a very specific situation.
+If you have reached out for help and heard these words, you ended up feeling unsupported and no closer to solving the problem you were struggling with.
 Instead of “all you have to do is…” here are 5 strategies you should use when looking for support.

 1. Let’s start with really figuring out what you are struggling with.

-When you are looking for support, the first step should always be really clarifying what you are looking for help with.
+When you are looking for support, the first step should always be clarifying what you actually need help with.
 Oftentimes, when you are struggling and overwhelmed, things can get a little jumbled.
 Really getting clear about where your struggles are should always be step one!